-1. Stormwater management measures shall be designed to reduce the post-construction load of total suspended solids (TSS) in stormwater runoff by 80 percent of the anticipated load from the developed site, expressed as an annual average.
+1. Stormwater management measures shall be designed to reduce the postconstruction load of total suspended solids (TSS) in stormwater runoff by 80 percent of the anticipated load from the developed site, expressed as an annual average.
 Stormwater management measures shall only be required for water quality control if an additional 1/4 acre of impervious surface is being proposed on a development site.
+The requirement to reduce TSS does not apply to any stormwater runoff in a discharge regulated under a numeric effluent limitation for TSS imposed under the New Jersey Pollution discharge Elimination System (NJPDES) rules, N.J.A.C.
+7:14A, or in a discharge specifically exempt under a NJPDES permit from this requirement.
 The water quality design storm is 1.25 inches of rainfall in two hours.
 Water quality calculations shall take into account the distribution of rain from the water quality design storm, as reflected in Table 1.
-The calculation of the volume of runoff may take into account the implementation of non-structural and structural stormwater management measures.
+The calculation of the volume of runoff may take into the implementation of non-structural and structural stormwater management measures.